From Japan – the land of the rising sun

 – 1970 Mercedes-Benz 280 SL “Pagoda”

-– vehicle was delivered to Japan and re-imported in 2019
+– The vehicle was delivered to Japan and re-imported to Germany in 2019

 – 2.8 litre 6-cylinder engine offering 152 kW (170 hp)

-– gold metallic exterior and tan leather interior
+– Golden metallic paint and tan leather interior

 The Pagoda – a design classic car par excellence!